Martyna-krawczyk/CSharp-ClassesChallenge/README.md

-Challenge 4-3 - Your New Book!
+Challenge 4-3 - Your New Book!<br/>
  Create a new file and define a Book class
  Create a constructor on the Book class which has 3 parameters title (string) author (string) pages (int)
-Create 3 public instance properties of the same name in the class Save the values from the parameters in the constructor to the properties on the class Create a new private property named characters on the Book class which is a List that can hold strings Create a new public method on the Book class named AddCharacter
+Create 3 public instance properties of the same name in the class<br/>
+Save the values from the parameters in the constructor to the properties on the class Create a new private property named characters on the Book class which is a List that can hold strings Create a new public method on the Book class named AddCharacter